ThomasDavid0/lua_bundler/README.md

 usage:

 `lua_bundler source.lua target.lua`

-where:
 - source.lua is the entrypoint of the script
-- target.lua is the place to save the bundled scripts -optional -w or --workdir is the top level folder containing all the modules, if not provided then parent folder of source.lua is used.
+- target.lua is the place to save the bundled scripts
+- optional -w or --workdir is the top level folder containing all the modules, if not provided then parent folder of source.lua is used.

 To import a file: